nikmart/WoZ-Way/index.md

 ### Suggested Citation
 If you use any part of this code for your own research, please cite:

 Nikolas Martelaro and Wendy Ju.
 2017.
-WoZ Way: Enabling real-time interaction prototyping and on-road observation. _To appear CSCW ’17_.
+WoZ Way: Enabling Real-time Remote Interaction Prototyping & Observation in On-road Vehicles.
+In Proceedings of the 2017 ACM Conference on Computer Supported Cooperative Work and Social Computing (CSCW '17).
+ACM, New York, NY, USA, 169-182.
+DOI: https://doi.org/10.1145/2998181.2998293

 ### Authors and Contributors
 This project was developed by @nikmart for his thesis work at Stanford's Center for Design Research.